DigitexOfficial/api-docs/source/index.html.md

 tickSize | float | contract's tick size in quoted currency tickValue | float | contract's tick value in base currency

-> Example of a response to 'public/contracts':
+> An example of a response from 'public/contracts':

 ```javascript
 {